10 Essential Items in a Survival Kit

 Fire-starter / Matches

 Magnesium fire-starters are popular (practice with it after you buy one).
 ‘Strike Anywhere’ matches (the kind with the white phosphorus tip), NOT the type that you must strike on the box (if the box striker gets wet, or if you lose the box, you’re in trouble).
 Store the Strike-Anywhere matches in a water-tight case or bag.
 Include a ‘Striker’, perhaps an emery board or women’s nail file.
 Keeping a lighter in addition to matches is a good idea too.
-Consider carrying some kindling.
+Consider carrying some tinder for building a fire.

 A fixed-blade knife or a cutting tool of some sort.
-Perhaps a pocket-knife suits your needs.
+Perhaps a pocket-knife suits your needs well enough.
 Or a multi-purpose tool with a knife might be useful.
 I personally like the fixed-blade style knife (and sheath) for it’s size and blade options, strength, and multipurpose uses more than that of an ordinary pocket knife.
 Although I do carry both in some scenarios.
+There are MANY knife makes, models, and manufacturers to choose from.
+If you’re interested in a (Made in the USA) hand forged, hand hammered high-carbon-steel fixed blade knife, check with James over at Indy Hammered Knives.
+I reviewed two of his knives, the (Sojourner) and the (Skinner).

 Map and Compass

-Keep a good map of the region you’re in.
+Keep a hard-copy map of the region you’re in.
 A topo map if you’re off-road, and a road map otherwise; or both.
 Know how to read and navigate with maps.
 The basics are simple.
 Complimentary with the map, a compass will establish bearings.
-Don’t necessarily rely on a GPS unit.
+Don’t necessarily rely on a GPS unit alone.

 Flashlight, extra batteries

-Quantity, food type, and packaging depends on kit purpose (day-pack, overnight backpacking, vehicle kit, etc.) Power/Energy calorie-dense food bars are convenient for short-duration kits.
+The quantity, food type, and packaging depends on kit purpose (day-pack, overnight backpacking, vehicle kit, etc.) Power/Energy calorie-dense food bars are convenient for short-duration kits.
+Here’s a review of the Datrex 3600 Calorie Emergency Food Bar Bricks.

 Consider the seasonal extremes.
 Even during summertime, hypothermia can become a risk during a cool rain or at night.
 Consider whatever is appropriate as extras… a stocking hat, a rain jacket, sweatshirt, a pair of gloves, etc. You can always ‘layer’ your clothes and better to have too much on hand than not enough.